sameerbasha1234/simpleWebCrawler/README.md

 # simpleWebSpider
-An simple python program to crawl data from web
+A simple python program to crawl data from the web

 # Requirements: